itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/JVM/Scala/Scala.md

 ### play framework
 ### scalatara
 ### akka
+Build powerful concurrent & distributed applicationsmore easily.
+Akka is a toolkit and runtimefor building highly concurrent,distributed, and resilientmessage-driven applicationson the JVM.
 ### Scala actors are deprecated in favor of akka
 ### spray
 ### https://github.com/spray/spray